 To add more flexibility to the corporate organization, Chunghwa Post Co., Ltd. consolidated the Northern, Central and Southern Regional Head Post Offices of Taiwan and postal branch offices into different post offices (Responsibility Center Offices) and branch offices.
-The different post offices (Responsibility Center Offices) hold the management authority (supervision) and execute the corporate policies under the Headquarters to shorten the operation process and improve the service quality and operational performance.
+The different post offices (Responsibility Center Offices) and management authority (supervision) shall execute the corporate policies under the Directorate General of Posts to shorten the operation process and improve the service quality and operational performance.